martijnbolt/tau/README.md

 # Content (stub)
 1. Abstract of tauchains basics
 1. what problems it solves, the purpose for which Tauchain was invented
+   1. we cannot ever vote on whether something should be voted on in the first place
+   1. theoretical inability to comprehend the consequences of proposals which could compromise the security of the system the Halting Problem or more generally Rice’s theorem, which demonstrate that reasoning over computer programs is mathematically impossible in most cases
+1. What is Tau-chain?
+   1. History (zennet)
+   1. Features
+   * Knowledge market
+   * Computational resources market
+   * the Internet of Languages (infrastructure)
+   With Tau we express ourselves in decidable machine-comprehensible languages
 1. How tauchain functions
+   1. Data storage
+   * decentralize information storage and use while keeping it secure yet widely accessible
    1. TML
    1. Agoras
+   * advanced monetary system
    * Its [name](https://github.com/naturalog/Bitagoras) came from Agora (cf. Ancient Agora of Athens)
+   1. Self-defining scaleable system
+   * a decentralized program that everyone writes, a program that is waiting for its users to tell it what to do.
+That program can be the rules of the blockchain itself, effectively [democratizing the rules of governance](https://thecreativecrypto.com/the-first-million-person-conversation-interview-ohad-asor-of-tau-chain/) at the most fundamental level allowing all users equal rights
 1. Why the logic was chosen with regard to partial fixed point
 1. Business/usecases
 1. Technical details